IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about Elasticsearch <https://www.elastic.co/products/elasticsearch>'_

+.. _Learn more about Elasticsearch <https://www.elastic.co/products/elasticsearch>

  * Docker registry

 The Docker registry is an application used to store and distribute Docker images.
 Katonic uses its registry to store images for Katonic environments and Model APIs.
 These images are built to user specifications by compute nodes.

 'Learn more about Docker registry <https://docs.docker.com/registry/>'_

+.. _Learn more about Docker registry <https://docs.docker.com/registry/>

  * Fluentd